Mallaig railway station: Services

-The railway line from Mallaig is noted as a scenic route, especially as it passes along the Glenfinnan Viaduct 37 km out of Mallaig, so many journeys to and from the station are typically leisure travellers.
+The railway line from Mallaig is noted as a scenic route, especially as it passes along the Glenfinnan Viaduct 37 km out of Mallaig.

 Most scheduled train services out of Mallaig railway station are operated by ScotRail.
 Currently, four trains a day depart Monday to Saturdays from Mallaig for Fort William, three of which continue to Glasgow Queen Street (the fourth terminates at Fort William to connect with the Caledonian Sleeper to London Euston).
 On Sundays, three trains depart for Fort William, with two trains continuing on to Glasgow.

 Mallaig is also the destination of a special tourist steam train operated by West Coast Railways, The Jacobite, which runs sightseeing trips non-stop to Fort William running twice daily, Monday to Friday (with additional weekend services during the summer months).